mekza/algoliasearch-client-readme-generator/include/templates/README.md

 <%= snippet("security_note_forward") %>
 <% end %>
  * Specify the maximum number of hits this API key can retrieve in one call.
 Defaults to 0 (unlimited).
 This parameter can be used to protect you from attempts at retrieving your entire content by massively querying the index.
+ * Specify the list of targeted indexes.
+Defaults to all indexes if empty of blank.

 <%= snippet("security_add_user_key") %>